HaoWang47/HaoWang47.github.io/_posts/2020-01-10-Principle_Exp_Degn.md

   - Notes
 ---

 After taking a few STAT class about Experimental Design, I am shamed of the fact that I am still not able to provide consulting for other researchers in terms of design experiments.
-I bet going through the basic principles of experimental design.
+I bet going through the basic principles of experimental design will help me refresh my memory (well, at least hope so).

 Terminology
 =====